Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

-For simplicity, we assumed the ground-state, $|\Psi_{0}^N\rangle$, to be a single Slater-determinant constructed from the valence states $\phi_{v,\ve q}$, thereby neglecting the changes in the $N-1$ electron system upon photoemission.
-This allows us to work with the $GW$+\gls{bse} method carried out on top of \gls{dft} calculations, but we stress that our method is also suitable for more general, correlated initial states.
-The first term in Equation~\ref{eq:dyson2} containing the sum over $v'$ then vanishes due to orthogonality of the Bloch states.
-By the same argument, we can set $c'=c$, $v=j$, $\ve q=\ve{\tilde{q}}$ and $\ve q'=\ve q+\ve Q$ in the remaining term and thus find
+For simplicity, we assume the ground state, $|\Psi_{0}^N\rangle$, to be a single Slater-determinant constructed from the Kohn-Sham valence orbitals $\phi_{v,\ve q}$.
+This allows us to work with the $GW$+BSE method carried out on top of density functional theory (DFT) calculations, but we stress that our method is also suitable for more general, correlated initial states.
+The first term in Eq.~\ref{eq:dyson2} containing the sum over $v'$ then vanishes due to orthogonality of the Bloch states.
+By the same argument, we can set $c'=c$, $v=j$, $\ve q=\ve{\tilde{q}}$ and $\ve q'=\ve q+\ve Q$ in the second term and thus find